 This feature, often used in hospitals or other settings with frequent visitors, locks the settings on an alternating pressure mattress to prevent tampering.

-As you research the hundreds of products on the market, make sure that whatever you choose fits the needs of the patient.
+, make sure that whatever you choose fits the needs of the patient.
 Get to know the product and its features before buying, so that you can form an appropriate care plan.

 With some basic knowledge, you can make informed decisions that result in relief for the patient, and peace of mind for you.